-Figure 1 and Figure 2 illustrate the geographic distribution in Placerville of non-White residents, and Hispanic and Latino residents more specifically, by block group.
-The figures show Hispanic and Latino residents, as this is the largest single racial and ethnic subpopulation; other non-White subpopulations make up relatively small proportions of the total Citywide population and are therefore presented in aggregate.
+Figure 1 and Figure 2 illustrate the geographic distribution in Placerville of non-White residents, and Hispanic and -Latino residents more specifically, by block group, as reported in the 2014 2018 ACS.
+The figures show Hispanic and Latino residents, as this is the largest single racial and ethnic subpopulation, but the; other non-White subpopulations make up relatively small proportions of the total Citywide population and are therefore presented in aggregate.
 Additional maps are provided in Appendix A which illustrate the geographic concentration of the remaining racial and ethnic subpopulations individually for Placerville.